John Niles (scholar): Career

 His researches into the archaeology and prehistory of early Northwest Europe led to the jointly-authored publication Beowulf and Lejre (2007), which centers on the prehistoric Danish site at the present-day hamlet of Lejre, Zealand, where much of the imagined action of the Old English poem Beowulf is set.
 Niles argues that the origins of the Beowulf story can be traced to the topography and legends associated with this monumental landscape.

 His 2019 book God’s Exiles and English Verse: On the Exeter Anthology of Old English Poetry is the first integrative book-length critical study of the earliest anthology of English-language poetry, the Exeter Book, a late-tenth-century collection that includes such Old English poems as The Wanderer and The Seafarer.
 Niles argues for the structural and thematic coherence of this anthology as a product of the late-tenth-century English Benedictine Reform.

-Klaeber's Beowulf, 4th edition (2008), which Niles co-edited with Robert D. Fulk and Robert E. Bjork, has been called "a triumph for a triumverate."
+Klaeber's Beowulf, 4th edition (2008), which Niles co-edited with Robert Fulk and Robert E. Bjork, has been called "a triumph for a triumverate."
 Medical Writings from Early Medieval England, Volume I (2023), co-edited with Maria A. D'Aronco, has been characterized as "nothing short of a monumental feat."

 In 2022, Niles was the honorand of a collection of articles, first published as a special issue of the journal Humanities, and subsequently as the book Old English Poetry and Its Legacy.